mreid/markreidname-hakyll/work/index.markdown

 <div class="section">
 Activities
 ==========
+I am currently the Production Editor for the [JMLR Workshop & Conference Proceedings](http://jmlr.csail.mit.edu/proceedings/).
+I am also an Action Editor for the JMLR's [Machine Learning and Open Source Software](http://jmlr.csail.mit.edu/mloss/) track.

-I am currently part of the program committee for [ICML 2013](http://icml.cc/2013/).
+I was a member of the program committee for [ICML 2013](http://icml.cc/2013/).
 I was local organiser for [ALT 2010](http://www-alg.ist.hokudai.ac.jp/~thomas/ALT10/alt10.jhtml) as well as a member of its [Program Committee](http://www-alg.ist.hokudai.ac.jp/~thomas/ALT10/pc.html).
 I have also been on the program committee for [NIPS 2012](http://nips.cc/Conferences/2012/Committees),  [ACML 2012](http://acml12.comp.nus.edu.sg/), and [AI12](http://ai2012.web.cse.unsw.edu.au/index.html).

 I have reviewed for journals ([JMLR][], [JAIR][], [PAMI][], [TCS][], [Trans. on Info.
 Theory][infotheory], [Trans. on NNLS][nnls], [PloS ONE][], and [AMS Mathematical Reviews][amsmr]), conferences (including [NIPS][], [ICML][], [COLT][], and [UAI][]), and have also set up a [discussion site][icmldisc] for ICML and [presented][mlss2009] at the 2009 Machine Learning Summer School.

-I also participate in the [Mathematicians in Schools](http://www.mathematiciansinschools.edu.au/) program as a partner with Yass High School.
+I have also participated in the [Mathematicians in Schools](http://www.mathematiciansinschools.edu.au/) program as a partner with Yass High School.
 </div>

 [icmldisc]: http://icml.cc/discuss/